-It is very important for the mother to keep in mind the proper latching technique and position.
-The babies tend to try different feeding positions as they grow older.
+It is very important for the mother to remember and follow the proper latching technique and position.
+Babies tend to try different feeding positions as they grow older.
 This may result in improper feeding position and thus lead to nipple soreness.

 2. Irritation Around the Nipple